D-McDougall/npc_maker/docs/environments.md

 # The Environment Interface #

 This chapter describes the interface between evolution programs and environment programs.
-The word "**environment**" refers to a self contained simulated world and everything in it, including all of the living bodies and their control systems.
+The word "**environment**" refers to a self-contained simulated world and everything in it, including all of the living bodies and their control systems.
 The NPC Maker defines a standard interface for interacting with arbitrary environments.